Thank a wetland!

 Red Head, NB (Photo By ACAP Saint John)

-This past summer, Nature Conservancy of Canada (NCC) biologists explored urban wetlands within the city of Saint John, New Brunswick.
+In the summer of 2021, Nature Conservancy of Canada (NCC) biologists explored urban wetlands within the city of Saint John, New Brunswick.
 This was a change of pace from working in pristine wilderness areas, and they discovered some wildlife oases in the heart of the city.

 This project was supported partially by a financial contribution from Fisheries and Oceans Canada, through the Coastal Environmental Baseline Program.
 The Port of Saint John is one of six locations across Canada where baseline data is being collected to better detect changes in the marine environment over time.